 The full bar length or actual length of the bar is the complete length of the bar when it’s not assembled in the chainsaw.
 If you’re planning to replace the older bar, then you have to remove it from the chainsaw by unscrewing it from the socket driver.

-After you altogether remove the bar and chain from the chainsaw, place it on the ground and use a measuring tape measure it from the front to the end.
+After you altogether remove the bar and chain from the chainsaw, place it on the ground, and use a measuring tape to measure it from the front to the end.
 It will be the actual cutting length of the bar.

 Cutting Bar Length

 The cutting bar length is the distance from the tip to the body of the chainsaw.
 The cutting bar size is shorter than the full bar length as some part of the bar is hidden under the cover of the chainsaw.

 The cutting bar size gives you the maximum thickness of the log you can cut.
 You can use the standard measuring tape to get the bar size then round to the nearest even number.
 Most chainsaws have bar lengths from 16 to 20 inches.

 Caution: Safety is essential when you’re dealing with the chainsaw.
 Always turn off the chainsaw before touching the bar or chain.
 If you’re using a gas-powered chainsaw, you can remove the spark plug that prevents the chainsaw from starting.

 If you’re using a corded chainsaw, then unplug it from the wall outlet and press the trigger to make sure the chain doesn’t move.
 For a cordless chainsaw, remove the batteries and make sure there is no power to the chainsaw when you press the start trigger.